 Adèle Stern: I think one of the most important aspects of sport is the generated awareness of what your body can do.
 Sometimes when you’re a girl, you can feel like your body won’t let you do as many things as you’d like, if you’re uncomfortable with it for example.
 And for me, doing all these different sports is a way to feel complete and free with the body that is mine.

 What piece of advice would you give to women who dream of making it in the sports business or as athletes?
 What are the main qualities required to succeed in this domain?

 Nathalie Boy de la Tour: To me, essential qualities would be courage, resilience, and the ability to listen, to build consensus.
-It’s also about having the right attitude: I think women should not be afraid of taking advantage of one’s singularity, not copying codes that are not ours.
+It’s also about having the right attitude: I think women should not be afraid of taking advantage of their singularity, not copying codes that are not ours.
 I truly believe in collective intelligence and the fact that different profiles bring something to the table.